SAP-samples/btp-aws1-opensap/README.md

 Enjoy Learning!

+## Requirements

-## Accounts and Subscriptions required for this course
+### Accounts and Subscriptions required for this course

 If you already have an enterprise account subscription for SAP BTP and AWS, you can use the same for all the exercises.
-This documentation focuses on allowing users to try out the exercises in trial accounts from SAP and AWS.
+This documentation focuses on allowing users to try out the exercises in trial accounts from SAP and the free tier account model from AWS.

 ## Known Issues